Anurag Thakur: Appointment as BCCI president

 Thakur rose through the ranks in cricketing administration bodies to the position of secretary for BCCI.
-On 22 May 2016, Thakur became the president of BCCI, but his tenure was cut short when the Supreme Court of India ruled on the Lodha Committee's third status report, submitted on 14 November 2016, asking for the disqualification of office-bearers of the BCCI and all state associations, who became ineligible as per the Apex Court's 18 July 2016 order.
+On 22 May 2016, Anurag Thakur became the president of BCCI, but his tenure was cut short when the Supreme Court of India ruled on the Lodha Committee's third status report, submitted on 14 November 2016, asking for the disqualification of office-bearers of the BCCI and all state associations, who became ineligible as per the Apex Court's 18 July 2016 order.

 The court dismissed Thakur on 2 January 2017 for defying its 2016 order to implement the Lodha Committee reforms.
 It also initiated contempt proceedings against Thakur for what it prima facie deemed as perjury about his correspondence with the International Cricket Council.
 He submitted an affidavit of apology to the court which was rejected, following which he filed an unconditional and unequivocal apology.
 The court finally relented and dropped its contempt and perjury proceedings against him.

 Personal life

+Thakur decided at the age of 13 that he will not use his father's surname Dhumal.
 Thakur married Shefali Thakur, daughter of Gulab Singh Thakur, former Minister in the Government of Himachal Pradesh, on 27 November 2002.